 In 1908‚ due to the over-speculation in the Grain Market, the stock market plummeted and the prominent families lost huge amounts of money.
 In the 1920’s‚ the water rights were sold to what was to become NSP.
 John Washburn, who was by this time heading what was called the Washburn-Crosby Company, essentially pointed the company in a more diverse and successful direction.

-The labor riots of the early 1930’s finally brought these wealthy families down.
+The labor riots of the early 1930’s brought these wealthy families down.
 The Washburn family opposed the formation of unions, but eventually labor unions were formed and the wealthy investors lost huge amounts of money.
 In the late 1930s, the Washburn family was no longer able to afford to run the mansion and they deeded the mansion to the Minneapolis Historical Society while servants remained there to live.

-This meeting place has spun off countless A.A. meetings in all corners of Minnesota and the upper Midwest, as well as Canada.
-Many of the members who first embraced the A.A. program here have carried the message outside the fellowship, to the hospitals, the courts and treatment centers.
-These in turn have been sending the still suffering alcoholic back to us so that we may continue to maintain our own sobriety by working with newcomers.
-There are 33 A.A. weekly meetings held here and one of the Al-Anon Family Groups.
+This meeting place has spun off countless A.A. meetings in all corners of Minnesota, the upper Midwest, and Canada.
+Many of the members who first embraced the A.A. program here have carried the message outside the fellowship, to the hospitals, courts and treatment centers.
+Treatment centers and half way houses in turn have been sending the still suffering alcoholic back to us to continue their recovery.
+There are 49 weekly meetings held at 2218, including one Al-Anon Family Group meeting.

 If pride has any place in the A.A. program, it should be enjoyed by those members that support A.A. and 2218 the Mother Club.
 Please consider supporting 2218, either through financial contribution or volunteer support.
 The need is great and the reward is even greater.
 In this way, we can ensure that this meeting place is still here and available for the newcomer and those who continue to seek continuous, lifetime sobriety.

 One Day at a Time, with a plan to leave no one behind.